These are convenient, accessible and can be accessed at anytime.

 This series of six one-hour webinars will help you put the SPARK back into reading!
 Each webinar

 will present information on a specific topic along with practical, kid-friendly (and teacher-friendly!)

 activities that you can do to help motivate and captivate students to engage in reading and writing.

 The 2016 Audiology Masterclass series allows you to access six one hour online lectures at a time that is convenient to you.
-They cover six different topics and are accredited through Audiology Australia.

 This online series of lectures shares the results and findings from the long term speech, language, educational and psychosocial outcomes of children with hearing impairments.

 This webinar will provide an outline of SCIC’s paediatric assessment protocol for clients with SSD; pre-operative support and counselling provided, and guidelines for rehabilitation following CI in this population.

 The introduction of data logging into cochlear implant (CI) technology has provided a range of opportunities for clinicians and clients to modify their approach to device management and communication therapy.